CDXTeam/CDX-Runtime-Engine/README.md

   <img width="250" height="250" src="logo.png">
 </p>

-# CDX Code Engine V4 is the Fourth Major Revision Of CDX Code Engine, An GDJS Simplification.
+# CDX Runtime Engine is An Lighter Alternative Of CDX Code Engine.
+### This Turns GDJS Into an Messy Unkown Thing to an Simplified JS Runtime.
+### This Version of CDX Code Engine is Used for the upcoming CDX C-1 Console, Along With NDevelop, an Light Version of GDevelop.
 ### Currently Under Beta.

 ## Table Of Contents: